Tejas160920/Agribot/README.md

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🔗 Links
-- Project Documentation: [Link to documentation]
-- Research Paper: [Link to paper if available]
-- Demo Video: [Link to demo]

 ## 📞 Contact
 - Tejas Gaikwad